Prospective Students / College Overview

 Three Consecutive National Championships, Hearst Journalism Awards Program, 2012-14

 Colleges with alumni who will jump-start your career Business Insider, 2016

 Recruiter Comment Cream of the Crop, Wall Street Journal, September 12, 2010

 Annually Ranked As A Leader by Students American Advertising Federation’s Most Promising Minority Students Program

 Public National University U.S. News and World Report

 100 Best Values in Public Colleges

 In the Middle of Nowhere, and The Center of It All

 Campus and town offer a lot, and the mountains and cities are not far away.
-With five of the largest East Coast cities within a half-day drive, and the University Park Airport conveniently close to campus, road trips, internships, international opportunities and potential jobs are all within your grasp.
+With many large East Coast cities nearby (more than 20 million people live within a half-day drive) and the University Park Airport conveniently close to campus, road trips, internships, international opportunities and potential jobs are all within your grasp.